Rockets of Today

 H3

 But first they developed an H-III, which keeps the wider tank diameter from the H-IIB.
 (They also developed the ability to say “H3” instead of using roman numerals.)
 For this they replaced the dual LE-7A hydrogen engine with either two or three new engines called LE-9.
-The old engine used staged combustion, but for the new one they are building the world’s biggest expander-cycle engine — specifically the open “expander bleed” cycle — apparently on the belief that higher reliability matters more than the higher specific impulse that a closed cycle offers.
+The old engine used staged combustion, but for the new one they are building the world’s biggest expander-cycle engine, apparently on the belief that higher reliability matters more than the higher specific impulse that a closed cycle offers.
 They’re powerful enough that even with just two engines, this will increase the stage’s thrust considerably.
 The LE-5B expander on the second stage is getting a small upgrade.
 The III has similar solid boosters to the ones the IIB used, with a touch more propellant.
+So far, there’s been no talk of bringing back the mini-boosters that were sometimes used on the IIA.

 Otherwise, not much else has changed, so it doesn’t sound like the cost could be reduced all that much, but by adding up a lot of small savings they get a substantial overall improvement.
 They aimed for a cost of $40 million per launch, which is half of what the old rocket cost, and underprices the Falcon 9.
 As this neared readiness, the IIB was retired, while the IIA remained active.